fabric8io/osio-pipeline/README.md

 ### cd

 This is the block which will be executed for continuous delivery flow.
 By default this gets executed for `master` branch.
-You can overide by providing a branch name in arguments
+You can override by providing a branch name in arguments

 ```groovy
     cd {